blackm0re/sgs-pycycle/README.md

    ```

 This latest method also eliminates the need for `setuptools`, but will not add
-the executable sgs_pycycle.
-Still the CLI interface can be accessed as
+the dedicated executable `sgs_pycycle`.
+Still the CLI interface can be accessed
-shown bellow.
+as shown bellow.

 Check if everything works by typing: